MarlinFirmware/MarlinDocumentation/_features/lin_advance.md

  - The best matching K-Factor to be used in production depends on.
    - Type of filament.
 Extremely flexible filaments like Ninjaflex may not work at all.
    - Printing temperature.
-   - Extruder characteristics: Bowden vs.  direct extruder , bowden length, free filament length in the extruder, etc.
+   - Extruder characteristics: Bowden vs.  direct extruder , Bowden length, free filament length in the extruder, etc.
    - Nozzle size and geometry.
  - The extruder's steps/mm value has to be [calibrated precisely](//reprap.org/wiki/Triffid_Hunter%27s_Calibration_Guide#E_steps).
 Calibration is recommended at low speeds to avoid additional influences.
  - Minimize Backlash caused by gears [geared extruder](//reprap.org/wiki/Wade%27s_Geared_Extruder) or by push fittings.
 As it will not influence the K-Factor, it can lead to strange noises from the extruder due to the pressure control.